 Since 2018 my original Indian Summer painting has been showcased in fourteen major art museums throughout the United States, including; the Museum Of Arts And Sciences (MOAS), Dane G. Hansom Memorial Museum, and the Maria V. Howard Arts Center, The Evelyn Burrow Museum, Saginaw Art Museum, Sangre De Cristo Arts & Conference Center, Haggin Museum, The Morris Museum of Art, The Michelle and Donald D’Amour Museum Of Fine Arts, The Ella Carothers Dunnegan Gallery of Art, Art Museum of South Texas, the Lyman Allyn Art Museum, the Museum Of The Rockies, and The Auburn Cord Duesenberg Automobile Museum.

 Home Sweet Home

 Last week I shared that the Auburn Cord Duesenberg Automobile Museum will be the final stop for INDIAN SUMMER.
-With the conclusion of the exhibit’s run in Auburn, Indiana, the painting is returning home to Indianapolis.
+After the exhibit’s run in Auburn, Indiana, the painting returns home to Indianapolis.
 With great appreciation, I thank my collectors, the McAlisters, for having graciously loaned the artwork for the tour’s first fourteen museums.
 Going into this tour, we all thought it would be a two-run run.
-Seeing the painting travel the country over these past five years and proudly represent the Luster Exhibit has been an indescribable honor.
+Seeing the painting travel the country over these past five years and proudly represent the Luster Exhibit has been an honor.
 I am excited that Indian Summer finds her way home after her long journey.